ryangbutler/drug_sentiment_analysis/README.md

 **huggingface (RoBERTa)**<br>
 **spaCY**<br>

-## We compare the sentiment analysis tools based on how well they align with the 1-10 rating scores, select the best model, and answer questions about the dataset based on our findings.
+We compare the sentiment analysis tools based on how well they align with the 1-10 rating scores, select the best model, and answer questions about the dataset based on our findings.<br><br>

-#### Enjoy!
+Enjoy!<br>

-#### -Ryan
+-Ryan